maavumich/project0/docs/assignment.md

 Part 4 - Header Files and the Compilation Process
 --------------------------------------------------------------------------------
-Though this is technically an EECS280 topic, it's used in almost every file in MAAV's codebase, so understanding how it works is crucial.
-Thankfully, it's actually pretty simple.
+Though this is technically an EECS280 topic, it's used in almost every file in MAAV's codebase, so understanding how this works is crucial.
+Thankfully, header files aren't very complicated.

 Your code for "Hello, World!" and "Basic C++ Syntax" was written entirely inside of `.cpp` files, which is the standard file extension for a